The Singapore Office Rental Guide For New Tenants

 Property Agent Commission

 In Singapore, the landlord renting out the office space compensates the agent representing either himself or the tenant with a broker fee.
-Most tenants, therefore take advantage of the knowledge and expertise of an office rental agent.
+Most tenants, therefore seek office rental services of a tenant representation agency to take advantage of the knowledge and expertise of an office rental agent.

 3 Key Considerations When Renting An Office Space in Singapore

 After understanding the costs associated to office rental Singapore, this section of our Singapore Office Rental Guide will get you prepared before starting the office space search.

 With the minimum commitment term expected and the high cost when acquiring a rental office space in Singapore, it is therefore imperative that prospective tenants find the best office space available for their kind of business so as to effectively maximize profit.
 Office real estate generally adds up to 20% of a company’s costs, which is just next to salary costs.

 Before starting out on any office space search, these three important aspects of renting an office space must be understood.

 Every prospective tenant should first estimate how much space his business would require.
 This would give a clear picture of what to expect.
 What this would do for you is to save you time in going to and fro looking at offices that are either too large or too small.
 It will also help your office rental agent in getting you exactly what you want.